Search

 But good people are hard to find.
 And handing things off is complex and time-consuming.
 And nobody gets your company the way you do.
 Maybe you’ve been burned before trying to delegate–it went all wrong.
 And sometimes, it feels faster just to keep doing things yourself.

-While these things probably feel very accurate right now, they’re also the limiting beliefs that result from not knowing how to delegate effectively.
+While these things probably feel very accurate right now, they’re also limiting beliefs that result from not knowing how to delegate effectively.
 They’re the beliefs that are keeping you harried, stuck, and overwhelmed.
 If you continue being the bottleneck in your business, you limit your growth by your own time, energy, and abilities.
 And who wants to limit their entrepreneurial growth?

 Effective delegation is a skill you have to develop.
 And, once you’ve honed this skill, it will give you the gift of freedom and scalability.